izi-ecommerce/izi-api/docs/source/usage/settings.rst

 Serializer settings
 ===================

-Most of the model serializers in Oscar API have a default set of fields to use in the REST API.
-If you customized the Oscar models you can reflect this customization by adding settings for this serializer.
+Most of the model serializers in IZI API have a default set of fields to use in the REST API.
+If you customized the IZI models you can reflect this customization by adding settings for this serializer.

 For example, the ``RecommendedProduct`` serializer is defined as following:

 .. code-block:: python

-    class RecommmendedProductSerializer(OscarModelSerializer):
+    class RecommmendedProductSerializer(IZIModelSerializer):
         url = serializers.HyperlinkedIdentityField(view_name='product-detail')

         class Meta: